TJX: Expansion

 In 2002, TJX revenue reached almost $12 billion.
-In mid-2003, TJX acquired an eighth brand division, Bob's Stores, concentrated in New England.
+In 2003, TJX acquired an eighth brand division, Bob's Stores, concentrated in New England.
 In Canada, TJX began to configure some Winners and HomeSense stores side by side as superstores.
 The superstores feature open passageways between them, with dual branding.
 TJX's revenue in 2003 reached over $13 billion.
 TJX began to test the side-by-side superstore model in the United States in 2004, combining some of each of the two Marmaxx brand stores with HomeGoods.
 The company reached 141st position in the 2004 Fortune 500 rankings, with almost $15 billion in revenue.
 That year was also marked by the death of retired Zayre founder Stanley Feldberg.

 In April 2008, TJX launched the HomeSense brand in the UK, with six stores opening throughout May.
 The brand is more upmarket than its Canadian namesake.
 Later that year, in August, TJX sold Bob's Stores to Versa Capital Management and Crystal Capital.

 In December 2010, TJX announced that the A.J.
 Wright stores would be closed, cutting about 4,400 jobs, and that more than half of them would reopen under other company brands.

+In December 2012, TJX acquired Sierra Trading Post, an off-price internet retailer of outdoor gear and apparel.
+Since its acquisition, the retail chain has opened over 70 brick-and-mortar stores in the United States.
+The chain rebranded to Sierra in 2019.